AdvTaint/AdvTaint/README.md

 Therefore, we have abandoned the evaluation of tools such as CodeQL and Infer.
 Four source code oriented SAST baselines were selected: **cppcheck**, **flawfinder**, **semgrep**, and **checkmarx**.

 The detection results are in `Supplementary_Materials/SAST_detection.xlsx`.
+It can be seen that the analysis performance of existing SAST tools is very poor, especially with high false negatives, while AdvTaint significantly improves the vulnerability detection capability.

 ## 8. Runtime and token cost